 We have multiple teams at Revolut dedicated to keeping your account safe.
 Below are some of the things we’re doing —and which you can be a part of— to keep your account safe.

-- Fingerprint identification — Revolut gives you the option to log-into your account using your fingerprint.
-This is recommended to help keep your account safe in physical situations
+- Facial recognition — Revolut gives you the option to log into your account using Apple Face ID and face authentication on Android.
+This is recommended to help keep your account safe and secure

 - Customisable features — You can choose to turn off certain features of your Revolut card to mitigate the risk of fraud.
 This includes disabling ecommerce payments, ATM withdrawals, contactless and swipe payments